JayBazuzi/jaybazuzi.github.io/_posts/2023-03-18-Debugging-2-finding-debug-info.md

 Later this technology was extended to allow HTTP(S) connections to a symbol server over the internet.
 You can use this today to get debugging information for Windows and .NET binaries:

 ![Official Microsoft Symbol Servers](https://user-images.githubusercontent.com/1259628/224551344-90409a10-63f2-4bf7-9dd5-735a4ee6b158.png)

+## Symbol Cache

+You see that cache entry in the symbol settings?
+You should set it to some local directory (e.g. `C:\symbols`), so the debugger doesn't have to go over the network every time.
+That joins the search sequence:

+1. You are debugging `C:\bin\foo.exe`, so it looks for `C:\bin\foo.pdb`.
+2. It was originally compiled to `E:\builds\myprogram\bin\Debug\foo.exe` so it looks for ``E:\builds\myprogram\bin\Debug\foo.pdb`.
+3. The local symbol cache in debugger settings.
+4. Each of the symbol paths in debugger settings.